 Redesign Your Wardrobe for the Season

 It is said that most women only wear 20% of the clothes they own.
-That means 80% hang unused, filling closets and drawers, cluttering precious space.
-With that in mind, take a good look at how you live, and what you truly wear.
+That means 80% hang unused, filling closets and drawers, and cluttering precious space.
+With that in mind, take a good look at how you live and what you truly wear.

 Your sister is getting married in June, and you want a new dress to wear to the wedding.
 That dress is of more importance than a tank top in the latest color.

 Fourth, know what colors and lines look best on you.
 By knowing what is most flattering, you will be able to bypass the trendy items that would hang useless in your closet.
 You will be able to effectively shop sales, without the worry of bringing home unwanted items.
 Most importantly though, the items you do purchase will expand your wardrobe, giving you many outfits, so that you always look hip.

 Get a bra fitting done, at least once a year, before you begin shopping for the new season.
 This will ensure that the clothes you buy will look their best on you.
 Remember, a well-fitting bra will make you look slim and toned, while a poor-fitting one will make even the most shapely look less than pleasing.

 A basic wardrobe is the foundation to dressing well.
 It consists of the clothing that is used day in and day out, as well as some special occasion dressing.
 It is season-less non-trendy clothing, that is appropriate any time of the year.
 The basic wardrobe could be your entire wardrobe, but this tends to lack personality.

 To know what you use, keep track of what you wear and why you wear it for one month.
 This is your basic wardrobe.

 - Is it what you want it to be?